4Players/odin-unity-demo/README.md

 ### ODIN Global Voice Chat - Radio transmissions

-In the sample project, users automatically join the ODIN room named _Radio_, in which players can communicate as if using radio transmitters - when pressing down the `V` key, the microphone input can be heard by all players in the room independent of their position.
+In the demo project, users automatically join the ODIN room named _Radio_, in which players can communicate as if using radio transmitters - when pressing down the `V` key, the microphone input can be heard by all players in the room independent of their position.

-For this scenario, the sample project provides the `OdinDefaultUser`script, which uses the `OdinHandler.Instance.OnMediaAdded` Event to spawn an instance of a prefab with a `PlaybackComponent` for each media stream in a given room.
+For this scenario, the demo project provides the `OdinDefaultUser`script, which uses the `OdinHandler.Instance.OnMediaAdded` Event to spawn an instance of a prefab with a `PlaybackComponent` for each media stream in a given room.
 The event provides the room name, peer id and media id required for the `PlaybackComponent` to work.